forgiven/Ender-3-S1-COREXZ/README.md

 ## Print orientation / settings

+STL's can be found in the `stl` folder or on [Printables](https://www.printables.com/model/492543-ender-3-s1-corexz-v21)

 Filament:
 - Printed all the parts in eSUN PLA+ (EXCEPT the stepper flanges)
 - Stepper motor flanges were printed in PETG (to withstand stepper motor heat)